Munib808/Iris-Data-Set-Exploration-/README.md

 - Exploratory Data Analysis (EDA) using plots such as histograms, boxplots, and pairplots.
 - Descriptive statistics to summarize feature distributions.
-- Training and evaluation of a classification model (e.g., Logistic Regression).
+- Training and evaluation of a classification model (e.g., Logistic Regression,VotingClassifier,StackingClassifier,KNeighborsClassifier,Decision Tree Classifier the final Model is the Votting Classifier with base learners Support Vector Machine,Logistic Regression and Decision Tree Classifier).
 - A local web application for interactive prediction of flower species.

 ---